1.5.2 International agreements & conventions

 United Nations Convention on the Recovery Abroad of Maintenance

-The United Nations Convention on the Recovery Abroad of Maintenance (UNCRAM) was signed in New York on 20 June 1956.
-It aimed to overcome the legal and practical difficulties involved in establishing claims for maintenance abroad where other reciprocal arrangements did not exist.
+Australia is a Contracting Party to the United Nations Convention on the Recovery Abroad of Maintenance (UNCRAM), which was signed in New York on 20 June 1956.
+UNCRAM aimed to overcome the legal and practical difficulties involved in establishing claims for maintenance abroad where other reciprocal arrangements did not exist.

-Australia is a contracting party to the convention, which is included at schedule 3 to the FL Regs.
-Provisions under child support legislation, as well as provisions of the FL Act and FL Regs, are relevant to the operation of the convention.
+Provisions under child support legislation, as well as FL Act section 111 and provisions of the FL Regs, are relevant to the operation of the Convention.

-A payee in an UNCRAM country can make an application to an UNCRAM country where the liable parent resides for that country to establish a maintenance liability on their behalf.
-An UNCRAM country may also register an existing liability under this convention but only where their domestic law allows.
-The current active UNCRAM members are listed in schedule 4 of the Family Law Regulations.
+A payee in an UNCRAM State can make an application to an UNCRAM State where the liable parent resides for that State to establish a maintenance liability on their behalf.
+An UNCRAM State may also register an existing liability under this Convention but only where their domestic law allows.

-If the payee does not have an existing overseas liability and is not eligible for an Australian assessment (e.g. because the child is over 18), the payee can still make an application for establishment of a liability in Australia under the convention, as provided for under the FL Regs.
+If the payee does not have an existing overseas liability and is not eligible for an Australian assessment (e.g. because the child is over 18), the payee can still make an application for establishment of a liability in Australia under the Convention, as provided for under Part IV of the FL Regs.

 The Registrar may also transmit an existing registered child support assessment or maintenance order to a reciprocating jurisdiction under UNCRAM if that is the only arrangement that exists between Australia and the reciprocating jurisdiction.

-A court in the receiving UNCRAM country (i.e. where the payer resides) will decide the level of maintenance payable under the relevant law in that jurisdiction (Article 6 of the convention).
+A court in the receiving UNCRAM State (i.e. where the payer resides) will decide the level of maintenance payable under the relevant law in that jurisdiction (Article 6 of the Convention).
 It may take into account the information provided by the Registrar in making that decision.